 (5) An application made under subrule (4)(a) must be made as soon as practicable after the witness is served with the witness summons and in any event on or before the attendance date in the witness summons.

+(5A) If the summons requires the production of a record and does not require that the original record be produced, the witness may comply with subrule (2) or (4)(b) by producing a copy of the record (whether in electronic form or otherwise).

-(6) On receiving the record or thing produced, a registrar must —
+(6) On receiving the record or thing produced, a court officer must —

 (a) issue a receipt to the witness for the record or thing; and